theosZA/7Wonders/README.md

 A _7 Wonders_ game implemented in the Godot game engine.
 It has been tested with Godot version 3.4.4.
 The Godot scripts are implemented in C#.
 While these scripts can be edited in the Godot editor, I suggest using VS Code (with the C# and Godot extensions) instead.

 Currently the game supports a single human player (and all other seats are played by AI players).
+There is no game setup screen yet, so to tweak the setup you will need to adjust it in the `Gameplay._Ready` method (in `Gameplay.cs`).
+You can adjust the number of players (3-7) and if the human player has a specific city board or is assigned one at random.

 ⚠️ The Build dialog can be closed, but there is currently no way to reopen it, so closing the dialog will soft-lock the game.

-## 7WondersConsoleGame

-A console (text-based) implementation of a _7 Wonders_ game.
-It allows a human player to play against a number of AI players.
-The text-based nature limits the ease of use of the game and it really only exists to aid in testing the other components.

 ## PerformanceTester